-Maiden Mineral Resource Estimate:
+Maiden Mineral Resource Estimate\:

-Note: The results of the Company's first Mineral Resource Estimate (MRE) for its Lac Knife project have been superseded by the results of updated Mineral Resource Estimates disclosed on January 28, 2014, January 24, 2017 and February 5, 2017 (see further below).
+\ Note: The results of the Company's first Mineral Resource Estimate (MRE) for its Lac Knife project have been superseded by the results of updated Mineral Resource Estimates disclosed on January 28, 2014, January 24, 2017, and February 5, 2017 (see further below).
 These MRE are now considered historic by the Company.
-A new MRE for the Lac Knife project is underway by DRA Americas Inc.
+A new MRE for the Lac Knife project is underway by DRA Americas Inc. as part of the ongoing feasibility study update.